dojo/docs/dojox/grid/EnhancedGrid/plugins/DnD.rst

 =================  ========  ===============  ===================================================================================================================================================
 Property           Type      Default Value    Description
 =================  ========  ===============  ===================================================================================================================================================
-copyOnly           Boolean   false            Set whether dragging from thid grid means moving or copying. dndConfig          Object    {}               Enable/disable dnd for every draggable objects ("row", "col", and "cell") in every kind of circumstance (drag "within", "in" to, or "out" of grid).
+copyOnly           Boolean   false            Set whether dragging from this grid means moving or copying. dndConfig          Object    {}               Enable/disable dnd for every draggable objects ("row", "col", and "cell") in every kind of circumstance (drag "within", "in" to, or "out" of grid).
                                               These draggable objects and circumstances are configured in a hierarchical manner.
                                               You can set either "row"/"col"/"cell" or "within"/"in"/"out" at the first level, and configure the other group at the second level.